leifan8440/minibot-wow/README.md

 All of the custom API below are registered in a specific global table `wmbapi` if the client is not OEM.
 Otherwise, the table name becomes `[MACRO]api`, such as "abcapi" if your OEM short name is "abc".
 Remember to refer back to this from time to time as the API may change in future.

+Before diving into the list, last but not least, we **DO NOT** provide intensive support for the API set.
+Questions such as "hey, what does API XXX mean?" will be ignored.
+Please help yourself if you decide to utilize them for your own good.

 [Back to Top](#home)

 #### Common (Arguments)